 UACCM is authorized to award an Associate of Science in Liberal Arts degree.
 The AS in Liberal Arts degree provides a foundation to prepare the student for a bachelor’s degree program.
-Your advisor can help you select classes in specific focus areas such as music, computer information systems, health-related careers, mathematics, etc. Only the listing of Associate of Science in Liberal Arts will appear on the transcript and diploma.
+In order to graduate with an A.S.
+Liberal Arts degree, the degree MUST be accompanied by a 2+2 plan.
+Your advisor can help you select an appropriate 2+2 Plan for seamless transition to a four-year institution.
+Only the listing of Associate of Science in Liberal Arts will appear on the transcript and diploma.

-The Practical Nursing program prepares students to take the national licensure exam for practical nurses to be licensed as a Licensed Practical Nurse.
+The Practical Nursing program prepares students to take the national licensure exam for practical nurses to become a licensed practical nurse (LPN).
 Students spend time in the classroom and in clinical experiences.
 Clinical labs are completed in nursing homes, hospitals, and other healthcare facilities.
-Clinical practicum is planned to provide students with varied experiences; therefore, students may have a portion of their clinical experience in facilities in Morrilton, Conway, Russellville or other areas as needed.
+Clinical practicum is planned to provide students with varied experiences; therefore, students may have a portion of their clinical experience in facilities in Morrilton, Conway, Russellville, Clinton or other areas as needed.

-Surveyors establish official boundaries, write descriptions of land for deeds and leases, and measure construction and mineral sites.
-Students in the Surveying program will learn to operate a variety of surveying equipment including automatic levels, total stations, and GPS.
-Instruction covers procedures and computations involved in boundary, route and construction surveys, as well as preparing legal documents, plats, maps and reports.
+Surveyors are experts at measurement.
+They establish official land boundaries; write descriptions of land for deeds, easements and leases; and measure construction and mineral sites.
+Students in the surveying program will be trained to operate surveying equipment, including automatic levels, total stations, and global positioning system (GPS) receivers.
+Instruction covers procedures and computations involved in boundary, route and construction surveys, as well as preparing legal documents, plats, maps, and reports.

-Students graduating with the A.A.S. degree are allowed to take the Fundamentals of Surveying (FS) exam during their last semester at UACCM.
-Passing the FS exam and completing the degree earns licensure as a Surveyor Intern.
-After two years of Board-approved experience, graduates are allowed to take the Principles and Practice of Surveying Exam.
-Passing the PPS exam is the final step in the process of becoming a Professional Surveyor.
+Students graduating with the A.A.S. degree are recommended to take the Fundamentals of Surveying (FS) exam soon after graduation.
+Passing the FS exam earns one a professional license as a surveyor intern (SI).
+After receiving board-approved experience while working in the surveying industry, individuals are allowed to take the Principles and Practice of Surveying (PPS) exam.
+Passing the PPS exam is the final step in the process of becoming a professional surveyor (PS).

-Download the current or past catalogs.
-Note: To complete graduation requirements for your program of study, refer to thecurriculum from the Catalog that was current for the year you enrolled or declared your major.
+To complete graduation requirements for your degree, you should refer to the curriculum from the Catalog that was current for the year you enrolled or declared your major.

 Below is a list of degree options at UACCM.
 Click on a degree to find out more information about it.